Get Help from a Social Security Disability Attorney Who Cares

-Finding out you can't work because of a disability can be devastating, especially if your family depends on you for income.
-Stoney & Walker, LLC understands how frightening and frustrating your situation might feel.
-You can count on a social security attorney from our law firm to listen to your story and help you apply for the benefits you've got coming.
-That way, you won't have to worry about providing for your family as you adjust to life with your disability.
+Finding out you can’t work because of a disability can be devastating, especially if your family depends on your income for food, shelter, and basic needs.
+At Stoney & Walker, LLC, we know this is a truly frightening situation.
+You can count on a Social Security attorney from our law firm to listen to your story and help you apply for the benefits you’ve got coming.
+That way, you won’t have to worry about providing for your family as you adjust to life with your disability.

-Whether you're thinking about applying or have a pending claim we are more than happy to speak with you about your claim.
-Since our firm practices statewide, we are familiar with the disability examiners and judges who will make the decision on your claim.
+Whether you’re thinking about applying or have a pending claim, we are more than happy to speak with you about your claim.
+Not only are we experienced and familiar with Social Security laws, but we’ve taken on hundreds of cases like yours in South Carolina.
+Representing people from all over the state, we know the disability examiners and judges who will make the decision on your claim.
+We bring personal experience to the table, so we can get you the benefits you’re owed.

 What is Social Security Disability Insurance?